valkey-io/valkey-doc/docs/reference/modules/_index.md

 since they are not guaranteed to mix well.

 However this is not the only option.
-It's also possible to exactly tell Redis what commands to replicate as the effect of the command execution, using an API similar to `RedisModule_Call()` but that instead of calling the command sends it to the AOF / replicas stream.
+It's also possible to exactly tell Valkey what commands to replicate as the effect of the command execution, using an API similar to `RedisModule_Call()` but that instead of calling the command sends it to the AOF / replicas stream.
 Example: